seed-labs/seed-emulator/examples/B06-blockchain/README.md

 we will not earn any ether.
 If we check the balance on any miner node, we will get zero initially.
 If we see a non-zero value, that means the mining has already started, and the blockchain is fully functional.
-It should be noted that two of the ethereum nodes in our constraction are not miners (`Ethereum-5` and `Ethereum-6`), so if you check their balance, theirs will still be zero.
+It should be noted that two of the ethereum nodes in our construction are not miners (`Ethereum-5` and `Ethereum-6`), so if you check their balance, theirs will still be zero.